austinhuang0131/joinmatrix/guide.md

 For those living on the edge: [gomuks](https://github.com/tulir/gomuks), [Spectral](https://spectral.im), and [Syphon](https://syphon.org/).

 <div class="flash">
   For PC users, if you want a better experience when using Element or SchildiChat, place <a href="../assets/config.json">this config file</a> in your <a href="https://github.com/vector-im/element-desktop#user-specified-configjson">configuration folder</a>, where <code>$NAME</code> is either "Element" or "SchildiChat".
-The config file enables the "Labs" tab in settings, enables custom themes, preloads <a href="https://github.com/aaronraimist/element-themes">a few custom themes</a>, uses <a href="https://dimension.t2bot.io/">Dimension</a> instead of Scalar for integration manager, and preloads a few homeservers for room directory searches.
+The config file enables the "Labs" tab in settings, enables custom themes, preloads <a href="https://github.com/aaronraimist/element-themes">a few custom themes</a>, and preloads a few homeservers for room directory searches.
 </div>

 ### What rooms can I join?